gro1m/AZ-900-Azure-Fundamentals/README.md

 * disks, processors, storage, network, operating system
 2) VM scale set
 * automatic scaling of identical VMs (e.g. Black Friday)
+3) App services
+* PaaS
+* Applikation (e.g. no load balancing)
+4) Functions
+* code in cloud that only costs when in use
+* compute actions based on an event

+## Availability Options for VMs
+* single VM: 99.9%
+* availability set: 99.95%
+  * multiple copies of a VM in the same region
+  * fault domain (FD): select cpu family, cluster that supports cpu family
+  * update domain (UD): inside cluster single server/rack
+  * e.g. 5 UD and 3 FD: VM is on 3 clusters on 5 servers
+* availability zone: 99.99%
+  * physically separated zones inside a region that means: separate electricity, cooling and network, e.g. network: Swisscom, Sunrise
+* region pairs: multi-region disaster recovery

+## Container services
+a container is a minimal version of a VM, a VM image is typically quite big.
+Azure Container services -> PaaS offering to upload.
+Azure Kubernetes services -> administer big amount of containers (orchestrator)

+## Azure network services ("Router to which you attach VMs")
+* Azure Virtual Network
+* Azure Load Balancer
+* VPN Gateway
+* Azure Application Gateway - on DNS level
+* Content Delivery Network
+  * goes through Azure Backbone (WAN-Link via undersea network cables that belong to Microsoft)
+  * Example: Web application from Europe puts in onto a US edge device (marked as small rectangles).
+After 30 or 90 days fetch from original place. white routes means there is an availability zone (threee separate zones with independent electricity, cooling and network infrastructure)
+* Brazil is not a paired region, i.e. is not used as backup.

+structured data -> SQL-databases (tables), relational databases semi-structured data -> NoSQL-databases (JSON, BLOBs, books, blogs, HTML) unstructured data

+## Azure storage services
+IaaS:
+* VM -> disk is created and stored in storage account
+* network storage -> file share
+* disks / files
+PaaS:
+* Containers:
+  * Block Blobs (small images)
+  * Page Blobs (data is loaded step-by-step)
+  * append blobs (e.g. log files)
+* Tables:
+  * key-value lookup (NoSQL solutions, scale in the peta-domain of data)
+* Queues (Message Queues), e.g. jobs might use a VM sequentially so that there is not a problem with dealing a huge amount of requests.

+Performance: no standard disks
+Account kind: Storage Version 2 , Version 1 only Containers available

+Replication:
+e.g. West Europe.
+* locally-redundant storage: -> 3 copies
+* zone-redundant storage: separate electricity, cooling and network
+* geo-redundant storage: six copies in West-Europe and North-Europe (region pairs)
+* read-access geo-redundant storage: second endpoint has read access

+Access tier:
+* hot: for a lot of data accesses: storage expensive, access cheap
+* cool: for small data access: storage cheap, access expensive
+* archive: storage very cheap, access very expensive (stored on magnetic tape)

+## Azure database services
+Azure Cosmos DB:
+* extremely performant, extremely expensive
+Azure SQL DB:
+* last Version of Microsoft SQL DB.